 Required Courses: 9 hours

-You’ll be required to complete PSY-GS 8861 Statistical Inference, PSY-GS 8864 Experimental Design and PSY-GS 8878 Statistical Consulting.
+You will be required to complete PSY-GS 8861 Statistical Inference, PSY-GS 8870 Correlation and Regression, and PSY-GS 8878 Statistical Consulting.

 Required Seminar Enrollment: 1 hour